 One great way to add some fun and creativity to your camping trip is by using LED lights that can be charged with solar power.
 You’ll find all sorts of designs available, from hanging them up around the tent entrance or under a tarp shelter – even inside the tent for an added glow!

-Lights for Kids – Enjoying Camping after Dark
+Lights for Kids – Enjoying Camping After Dark

 Camping is a great way to enjoy the outdoors, but some people may be afraid of things that go bump in the night.
 Any child scared by darkness can be reassured while still experiencing all of what camping has to offer with this tent’s sophisticated lighting system.

 As your child is trying to sleep, give them a sense of security.
-We always try and take some glow sticks with us when we’re camping because they provide light but also add in the fun!
+We always try and take some glow sticks with us when we’re camping because they provide light but also add to the fun!
 Both wrist bracelets are great for this since their large lanyard will keep it close by all night long so you don’t have to worry about losing one or having any accidents at night.

 Besides being fun for the kids and providing some extra peace of mind, lights are also a useful tool on large campsites or in busy areas where it is easy to lose sight of your child.
 Many parents enjoy using these as they can see their children more clearly at night while others will be able to spot them too.
 These new glowing balloons make great after-dark entertainment; with an LED inside that illuminates the balloon’s colors when you squeeze it!